krishnaNallasingu/Video-Annotation-Tool/README.md

-# Video Annotation Tool
+# 🎬 Video Annotation Tool

-A professional web-based video annotation tool that allows users to watch videos and add timestamped annotations.
-This project is designed for efficient video review, labeling, and collaborative feedback.
+A **professional, modern web-based video annotation tool** for efficient video review, labeling, and collaborative feedback.
+Annotate videos with rectangles, circles, lines, and text, manage annotations with undo/redo, and export your work—all in a beautiful, responsive UI.

 ---